mlblake105/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
+- The counties were:
+- Jefferson
+- Denver
+- Arapahoe
+- The county results were:
+  - Jefferson with 10.5% of the vote and 38,855 number of votes.
+  - Denver with 82.8% of the vote and 306,055 number of votes.
+  - Arapahoe with 6.7% of the vote and 24,801 number of votes.
+- The county with the largest voter turnout was:
+  - Denver, with 82.8% of the vote and 306,055 number of votes.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette